Park Concessions Job Application Process

 When you get an interview, dress neatly and conservatively.
 Long hair and beards are generally frowned upon, so skip the grunge look.
 Because this is the hospitality industry, be friendly and open.
 Most concessioners want to hire fun, courteous, clean-cut, and responsible people.
 You may be asked lots of questions about the kind of work you want to do and your career goals, so be prepared.

-Three concessioners, TW Recreation Services, National Park Concessions, and Aramark, hire a large percentage of the private employees at America's most popular national parks.
-The huge numbers of people that these companies employ make them particularly good options for summer job hunters.
+Several large concessions companies hire a large percentage of the private-sector employees at America’s most popular national parks.
+The huge numbers of people that these companies employ make them particularly good options for summer job hunters – Xanterra, Delaware North, and Aramark.
 All three actively recruit summer workers on college campuses, so make sure to ask about their recruiting efforts in your area when you contact their personnel departments.

-For additional reference, below we've included specific hiring information on these three.
-But remember to consult the complete concessioner listings for other employment opportunities as well.
-For example, the Grand Teton Lodge Company employs up to 1,000 people to work in Grand Teton National Park, definitely worth considering if you want to experience working surrounded by spectacular scenery and have an assortment of recreation possibilities at your doorstep.
+There are other big employers too.
+For example, the Grand Teton Lodge Company (part of Vail Resorts) employs up to 1,000 people to work in Grand Teton National Park, definitely worth considering if you want to experience working surrounded by spectacular scenery and have an assortment of recreation possibilities at your doorstep.